Export spatial data collected by gopro max/max2

 - Download links:

-- Hardware recommendation: Due to the high GPU demands of panoramic video rendering, a computer with a dedicated graphics card is recommended.
+- Hardware recommendation: Due to the high GPU requirements for rendering panoramic videos, a computer with a dedicated graphics card is recommended for processing.

 - Alternative method: You can also play the corresponding

-.LRVfile (GoPro Max's low-resolution preview), which can be previewed directly on a computer without additional software.
+.LRVfiles (low-resolution preview files from GoPro Max/Max2).
+These can be previewed directly on the computer without installing additional software.

 Next steps

-After data export and verification, proceed to the mapping chapter to learn how to upload collected data to build a Mega Block map.
+After the data is exported and verified, proceed to the mapping chapter to learn how to upload the collected data to build a Mega Block map.